shadowlune/homelab/README.md

 - If you don't happen to have a separate computer to install the imager, you can still install it by using network boot simply by holding shift after you plug in power supply and ethernet cable once it's being turned on.
 It should prompt the installation of the operating system via the raspberry pi imager.

 For those familiar with the command-line interface (CLI)
-- You can install the Raspberry Pi OS Lite for a more minimal linux terminal instead of having a desktop environment.
+- You can install the Raspberry Pi OS Lite for a more minimal Linux terminal instead of having a desktop environment.

 After decided what OS you wish to install, you can go to the advance settings to change the following in advance:
 - hostname (the raspberrypi name, default is raspberry pi)